 Integrated or freestanding?

 The most important decision you need to make when choosing a dishwasher is whether you want a model that’s integrated or freestanding.
 If you’re choosing new appliances as part of a complete kitchen refit, you’ll create a more cohesive finish by opting for an integrated design where a furniture panel conceals the machine.
 However, a freestanding version may be a better choice if you’re fitting it retrospectively, or if you’re looking for a larger model.
+Either way, it often makes sense to choose the best slimline dishwasher if you're short on space.

 Look out for a cutlery drawer.
 It’s tucked out of the way, comfortable to load and you won’t accidentally slice your digits when emptying.
 Baskets are bulky and awkward by comparison (not to mention potentially dangerous when you leave the drawer out with sharp items pointing up).